Kezvinn/MotorBikeRental/README.md

-# Grade_cal
+# MotorBikeRental
-Simple program of practice to calculate the grade recieved for a single course
+Application to allow rental of motorbike from different members